Purpello/RepData_PeerAssessment1/PA1_template.md

 ## 5       20    0.0754717
 ```

-Then, we will use the stepsByInterval data frame to create a plot of the average steps by interval.
+Then, I will use the stepsByInterval data frame to create a plot of the average steps by interval.

 ```r